vicramon/ember-tutorial/app/views/chapters/hello-world.md

 # Hello World!

 Let's build a Hello World app first.
-We can ensure that we have our development environment setup and get a 10,000 ft view of how things work.
+We can ensure that we have our development environment setup and get a ten thousand foot view of how things work.

 ## Create a New Rails App

-The app we're going to build later in this tutorial is a CRM.
+The app we're going to build in this tutorial is a CRM.
 We can reuse this hello world code when we start the app, so let's name our Rails app `ember-crm`.

 First create new rvm gemset to sandbox our gems: